PrintNinja - online printing made easy for creators

-At this point both cards and tuck boxes have each been printed onto separate parent sheets and are ready to be cut, assembled and packaged together.
+Once both the cards and tuck boxes have been printed onto parent sheets, they are ready to be cut, assembled, and packaged together.

 The trimming machine leaves rough edges around the perimeter of the cards and square corners.
-To shape them, an operator pushes stacks of cards through a “smoothen edge machine” installed with the appropriate die size.
+To shape them, an operator pushes stacks of cards through a “smooth edge machine” installed with the appropriate die size.
 The pressure of the cards being pushed through the dies leaves the edges smooth and rounds the corners at the same time.
-Most playing cards have rounded corners to prevent the corners from being damaged, however some creators do request square corners.
+Most playing cards have rounded corners to prevent the corners from being damaged; however, some creators do request square corners.

 The cards arrive at the assembly line in crates with each deck completed and separated.
 Tuck boxes are folded to form and have a glue dot applied to the bottom flap for extra durability.
 Cards are then placed inside and sealed.

-Most card games choose to have the tuck box shrink wrapped for added protection from theft and dirt.
-This is a necessary step if you plan to sell your game at retailers, who require your games to be delivered in shrink wrap and sometimes even with hang tags applied.
+Most card games will be shrink wrapped for added protection from theft and dirt.
+This is a necessary step if you plan to sell your game to retailers, who require your games to be delivered in shrink wrap and sometimes even with hang tags applied.

 A shrink wrap machine works in three steps: